Subscribe: Posts | Comments

 Disaster Communion Kits.
 Should fire, flood, hurricane, tornado, earthquake or epidemic leave your parish unable to host Eucharist, NAGA will provide a free Disaster Communion Kit.
 If you need a kit, please contact Joan Konecny (or 936-870-5781).
 Click here for a video on how to assemble them.

 Order your Epistle in living color.
 Members can receive their Epistle by email.
-Just send your e-mail address to The Rev. Larry Byrne.
+Just send your e-mail address to Martha Noble.

 Share your insights with others.
 We are happy to share your altar guild newsletter on our website.
 Please send a PDF of the current issue to our webmaster Betty Hinchman.

 Who’s Who?
 Who are your current Provincial and Diocesan Altar Guild Directors?
-Please send current contact information to The Rev. Larry Byrne or Marcia Himes.
+Please send current contact information to Martha Noble or David Hawley-Lowry.